voxpupuli/puppet-icinga2/README.md

 This module should be used with Puppet 3.6 or later.
 It may work with earlier versions of Puppet 3 but it has not been tested.

-This module requires Facter 2.2 or later, specifically because it uses the `operatingsystemmajrrelease` fact.
+This module requires Facter 2.2 or later, specifically because it uses the `operatingsystemmajrelease` fact.

 This module requires the [Puppet Labs stdlib module](https://github.com/puppetlabs/puppetlabs-stdlib).